pelensky/pelensky/README.md

 # Dan Pelensky README

 ## Purpose of this document
-Communication is hard.
-This is a bit of an insight into my mind.
+Communication is hard, but one of the most important things .
+This is an insight into my mind and how I work.

 ## Feedback
 > All Feedback is Kind - [Dana Svoboda](http://www.chiefjoyofficer.com/)